rstyczynski/OCI_notes/security/sss.md

 4. To improve safety each share owner holds set of fingerprints of all other shares, to protect against providing wrong share by one of corrupted share holders.

 # Adi Shamir
 You may be familiar with Shamir, as he is one of the inventors of the well-known RSA cryptography standard, which stands for Rivest, Shamir, and Adleman.
 Rivest was the person who came up with the ideas, Shamir made it robust using math, and Adleman was responsible for testing the security of the concept.
-RSA is beautiful — simple and unbreakable.
+RSA is beautiful — simple and unbreakable (till the time of quantum computing).
 Shamir’s Secret Sharing (SSS) is the same.
 All thanks to mathematics.

 # References
 ## General